ongr-io/ElasticsearchBundle/Resources/doc/upgrade.md

 * Mapping annotations was simplified.
 In the `Document` annotations `Skip` and `Inherit` annotations were removed.
 In `Property` there are only a `type`, `name`, `multiple`, `objectName` and `options`.
 From now on all custom fields has to be defined in `options` (e.g. index_analyzer).
 See [mapping chapter](mapping.md) for more info.
 * `AbstractDocument` and `DocumentInterface` was removed in favor of `DocumentTrait`.
 We think that document detection should be done via annotation and not by interfaces.
 * MetaField annotation introduced to define fields like `_id`, `_score`, `_parent`, `_ttl` etc.
+* From now on `Repository` always represents single document.
+To execute search on multiple types use `Manager`.

 #### Changes which should not impact the functionality

 * Minimum PHP required version now is 5.5
-* Minimum symfony required version now is 2.7
+* Minimum Symfony required version now is 2.7
 * Document Proxy class was completely removed.
 This should not effect any functionality.
 * Profiler namespace is changed from `DataCollector` to `Profiler`.
 * `findBy` in the Repository now uses `query_string` query instead of terms query.